aidantze/projects.github.io/README.md

 *img: screenshot of Render logs for deployed frontend*

+### seng2021
-### seng2021 - Software Requirements and Design Workshop
+Software Requirements and Design Workshop

+> Feb - Apr 2023

 > [!IMPORTANT]
 > This project is very relevant for industry work!
 Specifically in software engineering